CS61D/website/docs/Assignments/forms.md

 ### Error Messages

 Write custom error messages for each validation rule.
 Display error messages below the field they correspond to.

 **Each field only needs to have one error message displayed below it at a time.** For example, if the user inputs a password that doesn't have both an uppercase letter and a digit, you only need to display the error message of one of the criteria.

+We provide a CSS className called `error-message`, if you want to use it for whatever element/component you end up using to hold your error message text.
+All it does is make the text red.

 ### Required/Optional Marking